 The Role of Dietary Fats and Cholesterol in Heart Health

-This Quick Study demystifies dietary fats and explains their impact on risk factors for heart disease and other health problems.
-You'll learn about the various types of fat--as well as some basics about cholesterol, HDL, LDL and triglycerides--then find out how the Atkins Nutritional Approach (ANA )can be a powerful agent in preventing heart disease.
+It's time to demystify dietary fats and explain their impact on risk factors for heart disease and other health problems.
+You'll learn about the various types of fat--as well as some basics about cholesterol, HDL, LDL and triglycerides--then find out how the Atkins can be a powerful agent in preventing heart disease.

 Some Basic Facts About Fat

-- how the ANA goes against conventional notions about fats in the diet
+- How the Atkins goes against conventional notions about fats in the diet